 The Company addresses the risk to health by continuing to reinforce its company health management (CHM) measures.
-A number of individual campaigns took place in fiscal year 2018/2019 dealing with musculoskeletal, cardiovascular and mental strains as well as potential individual countermeasures.
-At the end of the fiscal year, a health day at the plant was carried out for all employees in cooperation with a regional health insurance company.
-Here, among other things, lectures with the focus on "Health in shiftwork" were offered and enjoyed high attendance.
+A number of individual campaigns were planned in fiscal year 2020/21 dealing with musculoskeletal, cardiovascular and mental strain as well as potential individual responses.
+These measures had to be canceled due to coronavirus, however the concept will be rolled forward to the coming fiscal year.
 Another measure is an employee-oriented cooperation model with a local health studio and gym, which is supported by SMP.

-There currently are risks related to filling individual specialist positions in the field of tooling and quality management.
-The applicant situation is critical in these two working areas and requires above-average onboarding.
+There are currently risks related to filling individual specialist positions in the field of quality management.
+The applicant situation is critical in this field and requires above-average onboarding.